What Are The Differences Between Religious Orders?

 BENEDICTINES: Saint Benedict is considered the founder of Western monasticism (rule founded ca. 525 A.D.)

 .
 The Benedictine monks were one of the first monks to live in community (see cenobite).
 Prior to this time, monks typically lived as hermits, or eremites (known as Desert Fathers).
 Traditionally, Benedictines are cloistered; living within an enclosure with very little to no interaction with the world.
 Being a coenobitic order, their "world" is the monks around them, which they interact with frequently (community meals, community prayer, community work, etc.).
 The Benedictine "motto" is ora et labora; Prayer and Work.
-It is thus that outside of the Divine Office, a monks time it usually taken up with some sort of work, not allowing time for idle hands.
+When not praying the Divine Office, a monks time it usually taken up with some sort of work, not allowing time for idle hands.
 Traditionally, one is not likely to find Benedictines reciting the Rosary in common, Divine Mercy Chaplet, or other such devotions.
-Their day is mostly occupied by the recitation of the complete Divine Office (all seven offices, and complete psalms), though many Benedictine communities today vary greatly from this custom.
-Benedictines are also noted for their excellence in Gregorian Chant and the liturgical action.
+Their day (traditionally) is mostly occupied by the recitation of the complete Divine Office (all seven offices, and complete psalms), though many Benedictine communities today vary greatly from this custom.
+Benedictines are also noted for their excelling in sacred music, especially Gregorian Chant, and the liturgical action.
 Unfortunately, over the past fifty years, many Benedictine monasteries have become increasingly secularized, losing their fervor and spirit of prayer and relaxing certain traditions.
 These communities have suffered greatly due to lack of vocations, and in fact, the average age of a monk in a Benedictine monastery today is typically over fifty.
-However, in recent times there appears to be a new groundswell of orthodox communities forming, dedicated to restoring many of the abandoned traditions, principally with regard to aesthetic discipline and fidelity to the liturgy and sacred music.
+However, in recent times there appears to be a new groundswell of orthodox communities forming, dedicated to restoring much of the spirit of its original founder.